telekom/sysrepo-plugin-hardware/CONTRIBUTING.md

 The following rule governs documentation contributions:

-* Contributions must be licensed under the same license as code, the [MIT License](LICENSE)
+* Contributions must be licensed under the same license as code, the [BSD 3-Clause License](LICENSE)

 ## Pull Request Checklist